-The New Map tab of the New Document dialog allows you to create an empty document based on one of the six views provided, namely Mind Map, Top Down, Left, Right, Timeline and Outline.
+The New Document dialog allows you to create an empty document based on one of the six views provided, namely Mind Map, Top Down, Left, Right, Timeline and Outline.

 See "Using different views" for more information about each view.

-$\stackrel{\bullet}{V}$ If you have closed the Welcome dialog, you can also display this dialog by pressing Ctrl + N.
+\overrightarrow{V} If you have closed the Welcome dialog, you can also display this dialog by pressing Ctrl + N.